ChatTriggers/slate/source/includes/_objects.md

 In this case, we just made a display, and every tick it updates to show the player's location.

+## LookingAt

+> The LookingAt object was replaced with the Player.lookingAt() method.

+This gets the current object that the player is looking at, whether that be a block or an entity.
+It returns either the `Block`, `Sign`, `Entity` class, or an air block when not looking at anything.

 ## Health

 > You can not only get the player's health, hunger, active potion effects, but much more!
 Here's just a few